 “When they have some international events and championship competitions, it will be pretty stunning and an epicenter.”
 Casino consultant Brendan Bussmann, managing partner of B Global Advisors, believes Las Vegas has a chance to catch the esports wave which is growing in popularity in the US, with backing from professional sports owners and athletes owning teams.
 Esports is also growing on college campuses with teams and scholarships.

 Pushing for faster progress

 The demand for esports in Las Vegas has been strong even before this recent push for its growth.

-“All you had to do was go to that event to realise there’s a massively underserved market when it comes to delivering high-quality secure integrity-filled esports events and tournaments,” Swissman adds.
+“All you had to do was go to that event to realize there’s a massively underserved market when it comes to delivering high-quality, secure, integrity-filled esports events and tournaments,” Swissman adds.
 “Vegas being what it is in terms of entertainment and hosting professional sporting events, it’s a natural progression for esports to be showcased in the same way in the city.
 There are people who wonder how big it is, but all you have to do is look at other parts of the world to see that esports is one of the fastest-growing and highly-followed types of sporting events that exist.

-“It’s just a matter of time it descends upon the state the same way it has in other countries around the world.”
+“It’s just a matter of time until it descends upon the state the same way it has in other countries around the world.”

 When it does, there’s a lot of visitation that comes with those large-scale tournaments nationally and internationally, Swissman says.
-If done correctly, Las Vegas can generate a significant amount of revenue tied to that visitation not only with ticket sales but with hotel rooms, food and beverage and ancillary events.
+If done correctly, Las Vegas can generate a significant amount of revenue tied to that visitation, not only with ticket sales but with hotel rooms, food and beverage and ancillary events.